-The Windsor tradition was replaced by the East River cultural tradition by about 600 B.P., while the Bowmans Brook and . later Clasons Point phases are local manifestations of the ceramics associated with this period (Snow 1978:63).
-The Bowmans Brook culture may have entered New York from New Jersey through Staten Island, where many artifacts of this phase have been found (Ritchie 1980:269).
-Sites have been found on tidal streams or coves, with large village sites containing between fifty to one hundred storage pit features (Ibid.).
+The Windsor tradition was replaced by the East River cultural tradition by about 600 B.P., while the Bowmans Brook and later Clasons Point phases are local manifestations of the ceramics associated with this period (Snow 1978:63).
+The Bowmans Brook culture may have entered New York from New Jersey through Staten Island, where many artifacts of this have phase been found Sites have been found on tidal streams or (Ritchie 1980:269). coves, with large village sites containing between fifty to one hundred storage pit features (Ibid.).
 There appears to be more shellfish use at these sites.
-Ritchie notes that sites of the Clasons Point culture tend to be found on the second rise of ground above high-water level, on tidal inlets, and have many of the characteristics of Bowmans Brook Phase sites (Ibid.: 271).
+Ritchie notes that sites of the Clasons Point culture tend to be found on the second rise of ground above high-water level, on tidal inlets, and have many of the characteristics of Bowmans Brook Phase sites (Ibid.:271).